 When service in the Pacific was over, the 9th Infantry Regiment returned to Madison Barracks.
 Affixed to the water tower, one of the most prominent landmarks on the military post, is a large plaque on which are listed the names of Soldiers of the 9th Infantry Regiment who lost their lives in service of Cuba, the Philippines and China between 1898 and 1907.

-On July 12, 1902, The fighting Ninth would return from the Spanish-American War in Cuba, the Boxer Rebellion in China and insurrection in the Phillippines.
-The soldiers marched in Watertown, to City Hall, Coffeen and Massey Streets, down Clinton, Sherman and Ten Eyck Streets before proceeding to Keyes Ave, Franklin, Academy and Washington Streets before re-entering Public Square, going around it once again before heading to the Armory on Arsenal Street.
+On July 12, 1902, The fighting Ninth would return from the Spanish-American War in Cuba, the Boxer Rebellion in China, and insurrection in the Phillippines.
+The soldiers marched in Watertown, to City Hall, Coffeen, and Massey Streets, down Clinton, Sherman, and Ten Eyck Streets before proceeding to Keyes Ave, Franklin, Academy, and Washington Streets before re-entering Public Square, going around it once again before heading to the Armory on Arsenal Street.

-The Watertown Daily Times would report of the event, “The gaiety and patriotism exhibited by the charged-up Watertownians has seldom been repeated.
+The Watertown Daily Times would report on the event, “The gaiety and patriotism exhibited by the charged-up Watertownians has seldom been repeated.
 The day was July 12, 1902, and the spirit was that of a holiday.”

 Amongst the Fighting Ninth would have been Arthur Bonniecastle, a young man of Indian descent from Oklahoma, born to an Indian named Me-Tse-He.
-He would leave school early and join the Fighting Ninth in 1900 and later become the Chief of the Osage Indian tribe in Oklahoma.
+He would leave school early, join the Fighting Ninth in 1900, and later become the Chief of the Osage Indian tribe in Oklahoma.
 Arthur Bonniecastle received his name from the novel of the same, written by Dr. Josiah Gilbert Holland in 1874, who named Bonnie Castle in Alexandria Bay after the titular character of the novel.
 Dr. Holland has a street and library named after him in Alexandria Bay, having played a role as one of the earliest settlers and philanthropists in the region.

 With the advent of Pine Camp, the days for Madison Barracks would appear to be numbered.
-Money, facilities and troops were allocated to the new installation while Madison Barracks, once amongst the largest military installations, would remain an active military installation through the end of WWII and cease operation in 1947.
+Money, facilities, and troops were allocated to the new installation while Madison Barracks, once amongst the largest military installations, would remain an active military installation through the end of WWII and cease operation in 1947.